Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 Call 911

 If you or anyone involved in the crash suffered injuries, you will want to call 911 immediately.
 Seeking medical attention should be your number one priority before anything else.
 If any other drivers or passengers seem confused or disoriented, this may be a sign of a traumatic brain injury.
-It is important that anybody who is experiencing physical or mental impairments receive medical treatment as soon as possible.
+Anybody who is experiencing physical or mental impairments must receive medical treatment as soon as possible.

 Contact the Police